Whitebait management frequently asked questions

 Government consultation on regulatory changes is subject to a clearly defined process and final decisions are made by Cabinet.
 DOC is not a decision-maker in this process.

 DOC must consider all the submissions we receive from the public on the proposals and set out how we’ve responded.
 We must also explain our rationale for our recommendations to government.

 The Minister of Conservation and Cabinet will then decide if new regulations will progress and what those are, based on DOC’s rationale and the submissions received.

 Do we know enough about whitebait to manage them properly?

-DOC published a report summarising the current knowledge about whitebait earlier this year.
-This report showed that we have good knowledge in some areas such as the habitat and distribution of whitebait species, and general pressures and threats, but there are gaps such as the effects of harvest.
-The need to gather further information or do specific research may be identified as one of the management options.
+DOC published a report summarising the current knowledge about whitebait in 2018.
+This report showed that we have good knowledge in some areas such as the habitat and distribution of whitebait species, and general pressures and threats.
+It also noted gaps, like the exact effects of harvest on each of the six species.
+Harvest is acknowledged as one pressure on the species.

 While gaps in our knowledge of whitebait create challenges, we can still improve the management of these and their fishery.

 Expert knowledge and data show that habitat quality is declining and that the number of adult whitebait of some species are also declining.
 This means there will be fewer juveniles.